Tributes

 I am the Lord of the Dance, said he,

-And I'll lead you all, whereever you may be,
+And I'll lead you all, where ever you may be,

 And I'll lead you all in the Dance, said he.

-This is a very popular religious folk hymn and deservedly so.
+This is a very popular religious folk song and deservedly so.
+Unfortunately, it has been sometimes incorrectly identified.

-Unfortunately, it has been incorrectly identified.
-This is partly because of the video and CD, Lord of the Dance, starring Michael Flatley - the dancer one newspaper reporter called: "Lord of the Pants."
 In interviews, Flatley first claimed that "Lord of the Dance" was a Celtic folk song and then said it was a Shaker song.
-Neither claim is true.
+Neither claim is correct.

-He was born on May 6, 1915 - the same day as Elder Joseph Brackett.
+"Lord of the Dance" is a song written by English songwriter and poet, Sydney Carter.
+He was born on May 6, 1915 - the same day as Elder Joseph Brackett, who wrote the Shaker song, "Simple Gifts."
 What a coincidence!
 When I wrote to Sydney Carter, he was very surprised to learn that fact, but also was very pleased.

 Carter wrote "Lord of the Dance" in 1963, with 5 verses of original words, and based his tune on "Simple Gifts."